-We remark that in the definition of (\ref{map828}) the process to pull back the differential form by $\Psi_{\rho,T}$ is included.
+We remark that in the definition of (\ref{map828}) the process of pulling back the differential form by $\Psi_{\rho,T}$ is included.
 This is usually a difficult process to study in Sobolev spaces.
-However in our situation we apply it to smooth forms ${\bf e}_{i,a}$ which is fixed during the construction.
+However in our situation we apply it to smooth forms ${\bf e}_{i,a}$ which are fixed during the construction.
 So we can use (\ref{form861}) to deduce the next inequality

 We next discuss $I_{X}$.
 By definition $I_X$ is induced by the composition of the parallel transportations (\ref{form817}), (\ref{map8290}) and (\ref{map829}).
 In the case when $u' =u^{\sigma,\rho}_{T,(\kappa)}$ we can estimate it by using induction hypothesis (that is, the version of (\ref{form184}) including $\sigma$ derivatives).
-We obtain this estimate in the same way as the proof of Lemma \ref{lemma615} given in Section \ref{appendixA2bisbis}.
+We obtain this estimate in the same way as in the proof of Lemma \ref{lemma615} given in Appendix \ref{appendixA2bisbis}.